 15. Cheer them on.

+Be your teens’ biggest cheerleader.
 Go to their sporting events or performances.
-Before you do, though, read this excellent article about the 6 words your kid needs to hear you say.
+But first, read this excellent article about the 6 words your kid needs to hear you say.
 It’s good stuff.

 16. Let them suffer the consequences.

-Sometimes kids make poor choices, and it’s hard, as a parent, to watch them suffer the consequences.
-However, sometimes suffering those consequences is an essential part of learning and growing into an adult.
+This is a hard one!
+Sometimes kids make poor choices, and it’s definitely not easy to watch them suffer the consequences.
+However, suffering the natural consequences of their actions is an essential part of your teen learning and growing into an adult.
 Don’t fall into the trap of thinking you’re a terrible parent if you don’t bail your kid out every time he makes a mistake.

 17. Don’t give them everything.